Pastured Pork

 3. Balanced diet: Pigs are Omnivores.
 While it is not natural for pigs to eat exclusively grass (like cows), they should eat some grass as a part of a healthy diet.

 4. Stress-free: They are happy and stress-free out in the pasture.
 When pigs are not constantly stressed (like they are in confinement feed lots) they are happy and end up tasting better.
-We are happy to respect the pigs and give them happy lives.
+We are glad to respect the pigs and give them happy lives.

 5. Soil Impact: Having a healthy amount of disturbance on the soil is good for the environment, and good for the soil.
 One of our goals as a farm is to heal the soil from conventional farming, and the pigs will help us with this goal.

-For more background for this method of raising pigs, we recommend searching Joel Salatin and pastured pigs on Youtube.
+For more background for this method of raising pigs, we recommend searching “Joel Salatin pastured pigs” on Youtube.
 He is one of our main sources for inspiration.

 How do I buy your pork?

 Similar to how farmers sell their beef cows we sell our pigs to our customers in wholes and halves.
-We will have a good butcher lined up for you and you can make specific requests on what kinds of cuts you would like.
+We have a good butcher lined up for you and you can make specific requests on what kinds of cuts you would like.

 https://docs.google.com/forms/d/e/1FAIpQLSfx_-24TTwDXPRAMvYUY8QwzaJciYMAXa0FvT3ZSOOqTlx8vA/viewform?usp=publish-editor